rio-labs/rio/rio/snippets/snippet-files/project-template-Simple CRUD/README.md

 The example is composed of three main components:

-1. CrudPage: Displays messages to the user.
-2. ItemList: Displays the list of menu items and allows the user to add new items, delete existing items, or select an item for editing.
+1. ItemList: Displays the list of menu items and allows the user to add new items, delete existing items, or select an item for editing.
-3. ItemEditor: Allows the user to edit the details of a selected menu item.
+2. ItemEditor: Allows the user to edit the details of a selected menu item or create a new item.

-The app has a single chat page, where you can type in a message and get a response.
-If there aren't any messages yet, the bot displays a placeholder with helfpul suggestions to the user.
-Once the first message is entered, it switches to a conversation view.
+3. CrudPage: Combines the ItemList and ItemEditor component and add some logic.

+## Outcome

+In this example you will learn how to populate your application with your own data, add new items, edit existing items, and delete items.
+The data is stored in the `menu_item_set` state of the `CrudPage` component.
+In addition, you will learn how to pass data between components and how to trigger actions in one component from another using rio's EventHandler.